When Your Children Need Intensive Treatment

 “I sit here in the quiet of the morning,” wrote Julie Morgan*, “thinking about how to tell my daughter that we have to give up custody of her.”

 At the time, the Morgans were locked in a heated battle with two states, fighting to find a way to pay for the residential care her adopted daughter, Angie*, so desperately needed.
 The Morgans adopted Angie in one state, but then moved to another.
-Neither state would claim responsibility for financing Angie’s serious mental health needs unless Angie came back into the foster care system.
+Neither state would claim responsibility for financing Angie’s serious mental health needs unless Angie came back into the foster care system with other children.

 Too many adoptive parents are forced into deciding between giving up custody of their child so he or she can receive intensive services, or maintaining custody at the price of bankruptcy and personal endangerment.
 Families who open their homes to waiting children should never be compelled to make such a devastating choice.
 Julie shares her family’s story in the hopes that other adoptive families will be spared the anguish her family endured.